WaDoMa/HomeEmergencyButton/README.md

 2. Button identification and timestamp
 3. Console log entry (visible via `journalctl`)

-**Note**: Buttons have built-in debouncing (5 seconds) to prevent duplicate alerts from repeated presses.
+**Note**: Buttons have built-in debouncing (e.g. 60 seconds) to prevent duplicate alerts from repeated presses or from botton still being in ARP list of your router.

 ### Uninstalling the Service
 ```bash